urbanmiz/urbanmiz.github.io/README.md

 ## Final project grading notes

-Attention grader: see README.pdf.
+Attention grader: see submit/README.pdf.
 This README is for developers.

 ## Development